thanathip41/tspace-mysql/README.md

 ```
 ## Relation Exists
-Relationships can return only result is not empty in relations (soft delete).
+Relationships can return results only if they are not empty in relations, considering soft deletes.
-let's example a exists in relations :
+Let's illustrate this with an example of an existence check in relations:
 ```js
 +-------------+--------------+----------------------------+--------------------+
 |                     table users                         |                    |